 The school will be attending the Search Associates Fairs in London in January.
 In addition, the school may attend other Search fairs and/or the CIS fair.
 Applicants are encouraged to apply as early as possible as the positions will be filled if an outstanding candidate is identified prior to these events.

-- Excellent English skills, both oral and written.
+- Excellent English skills, both written and verbal.

 - Excellent organizational skills.